Ufine Battery at KES 2025

 Battery terminal screws have a lower current capacity, which might not be sufficient for vehicles with high electrical demands.

-battery terminal stud vs battery terminal screw
+comparison of battery terminal stud vs screw for car battery

 When deciding between battery terminal studs and screws, consider the following factors: